About GIM and Music Therapy:

 You do not need to be musical to take part in music therapy, and you will be supported in your explorations.
 Sessions usually last 30-50 minutes depending on the person’s needs, and whether its a group or individual session.

-I have more than 20 years experience as a professional music therapist, and have helped children and adults with special needs and profound learning disabilities, as well as people living with dementia, who need social interaction and stimulation.
+I have 25 years experience as a professional music therapist, and have helped children and adults with special needs and profound learning disabilities, as well as people living with dementia, who need social interaction and stimulation.
 I have also helped adults struggling with a range of mental health issues in the NHS and voluntary settings.

 For further information on music therapy visit the British Association for Music Therapy: